Ok, so you planned and booked a vacation to Costa Rica. By now you should have your bucket list on everywhere in Costa Rica you want to visit.

 Tipping in Costa Rica

-When it comes to tipping in Costa Rica, we are not only going to talk about dine-in restaurants.
-There are many occasions where you should pull out a few extra colonies and tip for the services provided.
+When it comes to tipping in Costa Rica, we are not only going to talk about dine-in restaurants but will we also cover every other person you should consider tipping while you are there.

 Before we get into tipping in Costa Rica, you should be aware that most purchases you make will automatically add 13% tax to your purchase.